 - 3/4 cup shredded parmesan cheese

-Meanwhile, bring a separate large pot of water to a boil with 1 Tbsp salt.
-Bring to a boil over high heat.
+- Bring a large pot of water with 1 Tablespoon salt to a boil over high heat.

-Pour half the gnocchi into the salted boiling water in the large pot.
+- Cook the gnocchi in batches in the salted boiling water.
 Cook for 2-3 minutes until gnocchi rises to the surface.
 Using a large slotted spoon remove gnocchi.
-Repeat with the other half.
+Repeat as needed until the gnocchi is all cooked.